Raster Function Editor

 Raster function template in the editor

-When you save a raster function template, it is stored as an item in your My Contents page.
-You can open the item details for a raster function template, download it as a JSON file to use in ArcGIS Pro, or share it with members of your organization or publicly.
+When you save a raster function template, it is stored as an item in your My content page.
+You can open the item page for a raster function template, download it as a JSON file to use in ArcGIS Pro, or share it with members of your organization or publicly.

 Note:

-Click the Open in Raster Function Editor button on the item details page to open and display the raster function template in the editor.
+Click Open in Raster Function Editor on the item page to open and display the raster function template in the editor.
 You can make additional edits there or edit them in the web map.

 Create a raster function template